opennetworkinglab/tassen/README.md

     make mapr

-This command will produce a binary in `mapr/mapr` that will be used as part of the PTF tests.
+This command will produce a binary in `mapr/mapr` that can be used as part of the PTF tests.

+`mapr` provides the translation logic for different targets, such as:

+* `dummy`: for testing purposes only, where the target device runs with the same Tassen logical pipeline, i.e., P4Runtime RPCs are relayed as-is, with no translation.
+* `fabric`: for a switch running ONF's fabric.p4 (`fabric-bng` profile).

+To run PTF tests on a given target together with `mapr`:

+    make check-<target>

+For example, to run PTF tests on the `dummy` target:

+    make check-dummy

 [bmv2]: https://github.com/p4lang/behavioral-model
 [stratum]: https://github.com/stratum/stratum